-If you happen to be in Mexico during the last weeks of August or first half of September you may be able to see this dish being offered in most of the city’s restaurants.
+If you happen to be in the city during the last weeks of August or first half of September you may stumble into this unique dish in most menus.

 Chiles en Nogada (which literal translation would be chillies in walnut sauce) are one of the most Baroque, patriotic and visually appealing dishes of Mexico and it’s native of the state of Puebla.

-There are many stories and legends behind its origin but the most accepted (and romantic) version says the dish was first prepared in 1821 by the nuns at the Santa Monica convent with the excuse of the arrival of San Agustín the Iturbide to sign the Declaration of Independence, had to come up with a special dish and they came up with the chiles because those were the only ingredients they had laying around.
+There are many stories and legends behind its origin but the most accepted (and romantic) version says the dish first appeared in 1821 when the nuns at the Santa Monica convent in Puebla, with the excuse of the arrival of San Agustín the Iturbide to sign the Declaration of Independence, had to come up with a special dish and they came up with the chiles because those were the only ingredients they had laying around.

 In the filling you would normally find ground meat, onions, bay leaves, raisins, almonds, pine nuts and a certain kind of cactus called Biznaga in its candied version.
-And if you were a strict follower of Puebla’s original recipe you would have to chop and combine all fruits, spices and meats and fry them.
-Then stuff a grilled and peeled Poblano pepper with them, dip the chili in egg and fry it, cover it with a cheese, cream, sherry and walnut sauce and finally top it with pomegranate seeds and a few parsley leaves.
+And if you were a strict follower of Puebla’s original recipe, you would have to chop and combine all fruits, spices and meats and fry them.
+Then stuff a grilled and peeled Poblano pepper with the mix, dip the chili in egg, fry, and cover it with a cheese, cream, sherry and walnut sauce.
+Finally top with pomegranate seeds and a few parsley leaves.

-That is the main idea behind the dish, but of course recipes may vary from one cook to another and so does the price.
-It can range from $180 up to $350 and it’s pretty much only about the quality (and quantity) of the ingredients or the reputation of the place.
+That is the main idea behind the dish, but of course recipes may vary from one cook to another and so does the price, which can range from $180 up to $350 and it’s pretty much only about the quality (and quantity) of the ingredients or the reputation of the place.

 Nunery Las Clarisas